Levinia Crooks Emerging Leader Award

 2. Demonstrated leadership achievement in areas including:

-– Seeks to establish, promote and strengthen meaningful partnerships and collaborative opportunities to drive outcomes.
+Partnerships and Collaboration: Establishes, promotes and strengthens meaningful partnerships and collaborative opportunities to achieve outcomes.

-– Commitment to ongoing development of knowledge and skills in the sector, and application of evidence-based practice.
+Professional Development and Evidence-Based Practice: Demonstrates commitment to ongoing development of knowledge and skills in the sector, applying evidence-based practice.

-– Successful advocacy with government and/or other regulatory bodies.
+Advocacy: Undertakes or supports effective advocacy with government and/or regulatory bodies.

-– Actively shares responsibility, authority, information and credit when working towards the achievement of a goal.
+Teamwork: Shares responsibility, authority, information and credit when working toward the achievement of a goal..

 NOTE: Nomination is open to all, and not restricted by an active ASHM membership.